-Once upon a time, there was a Master whom people traveled far a wide to seek his advice on how to be successful in life.
+Once upon a time, there was a Taoist Master whom people came from far and wide to seek his advice on the meaning of life.

-The Master shook his head.
-He decanted the water into a vase.
+The master shook his head.
+Silently he decanted the water into a vase.

-Now the Master poured the water onto the sandy ground, where it disappeared into the sand in no time.
-The man pondered, and said.
-“So … water has no shape, and yet it can be in any shape.”
+Saying not a word, the master poured the water onto the ground.
+The ground is sandy, and the water vanished into the sand in no time.
+The man pondered and said, “So … water has no shape, and yet it can be in any shape.”

-The Master nodded his head, and led him to a corner of the house.
-Pointing to a hole on the ground, he asked, “What do you see on the ground?”
+The master nodded his head and led the man to a corner outside the house.
+Pointing to a hole in the ground he asked, “What do you see on the ground?”

 “It is a hole, formed by drips from the roof,” said the man.

-Water can be in any shape, so it can stay close to reality.
-Water is focused and consistent, so it can be strong enough to destroy resistance of a rock.
+Water can be in any shape, so it stays close to reality.
+Water is focused and consistent, so it is strong enough to destroy resistance of a rock.

 Like Lao Tzu says,

-“The softest of all things, drives the hardest of all things.
+“The softest of all things drive the hardest of all things.